-An engagement session in your home is one of my favorite ideas, and certainly important to you as a couple (if you already live together).
+An engagement session in your home is a favorite idea, and certainly important to you as a couple (if you already live together).

 Getting your photo taken can be awkward in the beginning.

-What I tell every single couple I photograph is this: having your photo taken is a bit of a strange experience, and our first few minutes shooting together will feel a little awkward.
+Having your photo taken is a bit of a strange experience, and your first few minutes in front of your photographer’s camera will feel a little awkward.
 There’s nothing wrong with that.
 It’s totally normal.
 You gotta call it what it is.
 The important thing to remember is that the awkwardness will go away.
 It takes a few minutes to loosen up and get used to the idea of your photographer following you around with his/her camera, but it’ll happen!
-If nothing else, I think that actually saying this to the people I’m photographing helps to alleviate the problem a little bit!
-If I acknowledge that awkwardness out into the open, it’s less threatening and tends to evaporate even faster.

 This is another GREAT reason for having engagement photos taken in the first place.
 The initial discomfort of having your photo taken (since most people simply aren’t accustomed to having professional photos taken on a regular basis) is something you can tackle before your wedding.
 Once the big day arrives, the experience of your photographer (hopefully the same one who snapped your engagement photos, so you know him/her already, too!) following you around throughout the day is less bizarre.
 Plus, your wedding day has so many other elements buzzing around your head, you’ll forget about (or at least be distracted by something other than) your photographer a lot sooner.